cmsc426/cmsc426.github.io/project1.md

 ### File tree and naming

 Your submission on Canvas must be a zip file, following the naming convention **YourDirectoryID_proj1.zip**.
 For example, xyz123_proj1.zip.
-The file **must have the following directory structure**, based on the starter files
+The file **must have the following directory structure**.

-[          ]
+YourDirectoryID_proj1.zip.
+ - train_images/.
+ - test_images/.
+ - results/.
+ - GMM.m
+ - trainGMM.m
+ - testGMM.m
+ - measureDepth.m
+ - plotGMM.m
+ - report.pdf

 ### Report
-For each section of the homework, explain briefly what you did, and describe any interesting problems you encountered and/or solutions you implemented.
+For each section of the project, explain briefly what you did, and describe any interesting problems you encountered and/or solutions you implemented.
 You must include the following details in your writeup:

-[        ]
+- Your choice of color space, initialization method and number of gaussians in the GMM
+- Explain why GMM is better than single gaussian
+- Present your distance estimate and cluster segmentation results for each test image
+- Explain strengths and limitation of your algorithm.
+Also, explain why the algorithm failed on some test images

 As usual, your report must be full English sentences,**not** commented code.
-There is a word limit of 750 words and no minimum length requirement
+There is a word limit of 1500 words and no minimum length requirement

 <a name='coll'></a>
 ## Collaboration Policy